 c ∝ 1/√δ | D = 1 (Eq 5).

-**) Due to a return step frequency of 1:10 and actual fix sampling frequency of 1:100, the total set of return events supersedes the fix sample by a factor of 10.
+**) Due to a return step frequency of 1:10 and actual fix sampling frequency of 1:100, the total set of return events exceeds the fix sample by a factor of 10.
 Thus, I have compared the distribution of of return lengths from the early part of the simulated path (open squares) with return lengths towards the end of the path (open triangles), keeping both samples at same size as the set of observed fixes.
 Red circles in the Figure above represent 10,000 fixes from a total series of 1 million steps.
 When studying the first and the last part of the 100,000 hidden return steps specifically, their distribution looks indistinguishable from the series of “observed” fixes.
 Triangles show the result for the first 10,000 return events, and the squares show the result from the last 10,000 returns during the total 1 of million steps.

-***) In this example where observation frequency supersedes the intrinsic return frequency by a factor of 10, the first and last part of the set of fixes (red and green circles, respectively) was used for comparison with the total set of return steps (open triangles).
+***) In this example where observation frequency exceeds the intrinsic return frequency by a factor of 10, the first and last part of the set of fixes (red and green circles, respectively) was used for comparison with the total set of return steps (open triangles).

 Gautestad, A. O., and I. Mysterud.
 2010.
 Spatial memory, habitat auto-facilitation and the emergence of fractal home range patterns.
 Ecological Modelling 221:2741-2750.